If you're renting a condo or an apartment for more than a month in Thailand, you'll definitely be asked for a deposit.

 I don't know about you, but when I leave an apartment or a hotel room, I always leave it clean and tidy.
 It's just how I was brought up.

-My clean is really clean, not “Thai clean”.
+My clean is really clean.
 So I do get frustrated by the cleaning charge because I know that the three-year-old mop they're going to use to clean the apartment will make it dirtier than I left it!

 Be Upfront About Damage You've Caused

-If you damage something during your stay, you'll be far better off being upfront about it.
-Here's why:
+If you damage something during your stay, you're far better off being upfront about it, and here's why:

-Psychologically, taking a deposit is easy – it's like storing someone else's money, but giving it back feels like you're paying out of your own pocket.
+Psychologically, taking a deposit is easy.
+It's like storing someone else's money.
+But giving it back feels like you're paying out of your own pocket, even though it isn't really yours.
+I believe this is one reason landlords are wired to hold onto as much of it as they can.

-I've also found that it seems to be a bit of a chore for the office/landlord to get your deposit money out from the bank (see the next section); so it's always easier to find an excuse not to give you your money back.
+I've also found that it seems to be a bit of a chore for the office/landlord to get your deposit money out from the bank (see the next section).
+It's easier to find an excuse not to give you your money back.

 Understand How Your Deposit Will Be Returned